Andronix on Android 12 and beyond

 adb devices

-3. You should see your device listed in the output of the above command.
-Now run the following command in the ADB shell
+You should see your device listed in the output of the above command.
+Now run the following commands in the ADB shell

 Credits for the discovery of the issue and the solution-